 From lithium-ion to lithium-sulfur batteries

-Many research groups are looking into the potential of lithium-sulfur batteries as an alternative to lithium-ion batteries, but Zheng and Seh are among the most ambitious, both recently named among the MIT Technology Review's top ‘Innovators under 35’ in Asia Pacific.
+Many research groups are looking into the potential of lithium-sulfur batteries as an alternative, but Zheng and Seh are among the most ambitious, both recently named among the MIT Technology Review's top ‘Innovators under 35’ in Asia Pacific.

 Lithium-sulfur batteries are attractive because sulfur is cheap and abundant, and the batteries themselves theoretically have energy densities five times larger than lithium-ion batteries.
-“That means, if we put batteries of the same weight into a car, it could travel five times longer,” Zheng explains.
-That possibility could also pave the way for applications that lithium-ion batteries cannot handle, such as high-energy stationary grid storage systems for renewable energy sources like solar and wind power.
+“That means, if we put batteries of the same weight into a car, the lithium-sulfur battery could theoretically travel five times longer,” Zheng explains.
+The possibility could also pave the way for applications that lithium-ion batteries cannot handle, such as high-energy stationary grid storage systems for renewable energy sources like solar and wind power.

 Like all batteries, lithium-ion and lithium-sulfur batteries store energy in the form of chemical energy, which is converted to electrical energy during discharge.
 The basic configuration of a lithium-ion battery involves two electrodes made of different materials, both of which are able to store lithium.